MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/tutorial.md

 ---
-title: 'Tutorial: Kusto queries'
+title: 'Tutorial: Kusto Queries'
-description: This tutorial describes how to use queries in the Kusto Query Language to meet common query needs. ms.reviewer: alexans ms.topic: reference ms.date: 11/01/2021
+description: This tutorial describes how to use queries in the Kusto Query Language meet common query needs. ms.reviewer: alexans ms.topic: reference ms.date: 11/01/2021